-- The Dwelling CO2 Emissions Rate (DER), expressed in kgCO2 per sq. m. of floor area per year and calculated through the latest applicable version of the Building Regulations methodology SAP or equivalent before improvements from K.1 and K.2 have been introduced. - Emissions associated with non-Building Regulations elements (e.g. cooking and appliances, please see definition in Glossary for an exhaustive list) must also be established by using BREDEM (BRE Domestic Energy Model) or similar methodology such as the one contained within the Home Quality Mark, which is a variation of BREDEM.
+• The Dwelling CO2 Emissions Rate (DER), expressed in kgCO2 per sq. m. of floor area per year and calculated through the latest applicable version of the Building Regulations methodology SAP or equivalent before improvements from K.1 and K.2 have been introduced.